RTLiang/RTLiang/content/causal/How I Host My Blog.md

 1. In `Apply a comparison` page click `Create new` to create a new comparison.
 ![image.png](https://pub-b7259f73aa5840209c979dded8c55365.r2.dev/2025/02/b7d23315ba7efffd36c74c72ce05c5bc604.png)

-2. Select `Hostname` in `Dimension` section, feel free to choose `Match Type`(for simplicity, `contains` is a good option since you only need to enter `github` if you are using GitHub Pages, instead of `yourusername.github.io`), and enter your domain(or a part of), and click `save` (`apply`) is also okay but you are not able to save it as a preset, you need apply a comparison again next time.
+1. Select `Hostname` in `Dimension` section, feel free to choose `Match Type`(for simplicity, `contains` is a good option since you only need to enter `github` if you are using GitHub Pages, instead of `yourusername.github.io`), and enter your domain(or a part of), and click `save` (`apply` is also okay but you are not able to save it as a preset, you need apply a comparison again next time).
 ![image.png](https://pub-b7259f73aa5840209c979dded8c55365.r2.dev/2025/02/f2eb86dc438062f425f7d12ec939264a601.png)

 > [!info]